JustalK/COVID19PH-API/README.md

 ![Star the project](https://img.shields.io/github/stars/justalk/covid19ph-api?style=social)

 API for COVID 19 Cases in the Philippines from DOH last update.
-Get all the informations about the cases in the Philippines in a JSON.
+Get all the informations about the cases in the Philippines in a JSON format.
 A running live version of the system is available here : [Live Version](http://13.250.29.32:5000/cases)

 ## Features